azix-khan/Flutter-Midjourney-App/README.md

 Flutter + Midjourney🚀, AI Image Generator App in Flutter using bloc.

-New version compatibility done ✅
+New version compatibility 👍🏻 ✅